Musicians of the Titanic

+Commemorative feature about the Titanic orchestra.
+From left to right, top to bottom: Krins, Hartley, Bricoux, Brailey, Taylor, Woodward, Clarke, and Hume.

 The musicians of the Titanic were an octet orchestra who performed chamber music in the first class section aboard the ship.

-The group is notable for playing music, intending to calm the passengers for as long as they possibly could, during the ship's sinking in the early hours of April 15, 1912 in which all of the members perished.
+The group is notable for playing music, intending to calm the passengers for as long as they possibly could, during the ship's sinking in the early hours of 15 April 1912 in which all of the members perished.